Sergiovan/Sir-Govan-Discord/README.md

-# GOVAN IS BACK
+# GOVAN IS BACK (AGAIN)
-And more Discord than ever.
+In Rust, for a challenge (and because ts was taking too much memory).
 This is just an administrative/silly fun bot for my private server.

 # Functionality
 ## No context